Instructions to Authors

 If three heading levels are used, follow this format:

-Taxonomic Accounts: Papers that include taxonomic accounts, such as taxonomic reviews and new species descriptions, may substitute the following standard presentation for the RESULTS section: (1) taxonomic name in bold font, common name(s), table and figure appearances of new name (these left justified and each appear on separate line); (2) holotype, paratype(s), non-type material; (3) diagnosis (Copeia requires diagnosis by demonstration---a true differential diagnosis that specifies the features that serve to differentiate the new taxon from all others at rank, along with the taxa that share the alternative state(s) is preferred); (4) description; (5) supplementary notes, such as coloration, ecology, distribution, comparisons, etc. as appropriate; (6) etymology.
-Items 2--6 are formatted as second-level sections.
+Taxonomic Accounts: Papers that include taxonomic accounts, such as taxonomic reviews and new species descriptions, may substitute the following standard presentation for the RESULTS section: (1) taxonomic name in bold font, common name(s), table and figure appearances of new name (these left justified and each appears on separate line); (2) holotype, paratype(s), non-type material; (3) diagnosis (Copeia requires diagnosis by demonstration—a true differential diagnosis that specifies the features that serve to differentiate the new taxon from all others at rank, along with the taxa that share the alternative state(s) is preferred); (4) description; (5) supplementary notes, such as coloration, ecology, distribution, comparisons, etc. as appropriate; (6) etymology.
+Items 2–6 are formatted as second-level sections.
 Listing of specimen material must follow standard style and order of presentation; see a recent issue for examples.
+Please note that all uses of new taxonomic names that appear before the formal description (i.e., RESULTS section ), should include the phrase ", new species" after the scientific name (e.g., Homo sapiens, new species).
+Also note that Copeia exclusively uses "new species" and not "n. sp." or "sp. nov.".

-All new taxa must include ZooBank identification numbers.
+All new taxa must include ZooBank identifiers.
 Authors should consult the ZooBank website (http://www.zoobank.org) to find the information needed to register new names.
 The site includes several video tutorials (http://www.zoobank.org/VideoGuide) that familiarize you with the website, show you how to create an account, and show you how to register a publication and a new name.
+After registration, please include the nomenclatural act identifier (e.g., urn:lsid:zoobank.org:act:B792CF27-E709-4BFE-8318-0C5CCBC7C0C5) on the line below the new name in the manuscript.
+The Copeia editorial office will register new names with ZooBank if these are not included in the accepted manuscript.

 For a Dryad submission, follow this format: